-All providers applying to deliver the VCE or VCAL must provide evidence to demonstrate their capacity to deliver the curriculum and assessment of the relevant course.
+All providers applying to deliver the VCE must provide evidence to demonstrate their capacity to deliver the curriculum and assessment of the relevant course.

 Additionally, providers need to provide evidence to demonstrate their capacity to manage the administrative requirements associated with the delivery of the relevant course.